Regularity of spectral stacks and discreteness of weight-hearts: Abstract

 \section{Abstract}

 We study regularity in the context of connective ring spectra and spectral stacks.
-Parallel to that, we construct a weight structure on the category of compact quasi-coherent sheaves on spectral quotient stacks of the form $X=[\Spec R/G]$ defined over a field, where $R$ is a noetherian $\Einfty$-$k$-algebra and $G$ is a linearly reductive group acting on $R$.
-In this context we show that regularity of $X$ is equivalent to regularity of $R$.
+Parallel to that, we construct a weight structure on the category of compact quasi-coherent sheaves on spectral quotient stacks of the form $X=[\Spec R/G]$ defined over a field, where $R$ is a connective $\Einfty$-$k$-algebra and $G$ is a linearly reductive group acting on $R$.
+Under reasonable assumptions we show that regularity of $X$ is equivalent to regularity of $R$.
 We also show that if $R$ is bounded, such a stack is discrete.
 This result can be interpreted in terms of weight structures and suggests a general phenomenon: for a symmetric monoidal stable \inftyCat with a compatible bounded weight structure, the existence of an adjacent t-structure satisfying a strong boundedness condition should imply discreteness of the weight-heart.

 We also prove a gluing result for weight structures and adjacent t-structures, in the setting of a semi-orthogonal decomposition of stable \inftyCats.

 \parskip 0pt

 \parskip 0.2cm